Reactions have been strong after 37-year-old Alex Pretti was shot dead by federal border agents in Minneapolis on Saturday, during an ICE operation.

 According to The New York Times (NYT), which reviewed clips from the seconds before the shooting, Pretti was not holding a weapon in his hand - but a cell phone.

-Supposed to have taken weapons
+Supposed to have taken a weapon

 The fatal shooting occurred at about 9 a.m. local time on Saturday.
 According to videos, a federal agent pushed protesters away from the street during an ICE operation.
-In the clips, Alex Pretti is seen filming with his cell phone and trying to intervene as the agent pushes a woman to the ground.
+In the clips, Alex Pretti is seen filming with his cellphone and trying to intervene as the agent pushes a woman to the ground.

 A CNN analysis shows what appears to be a police officer taking a gun from Pretti's waistband and moving away from the commotion.
 Just over a second later, another officer points his gun at Pretti's back and fires a shot.